btdavis300/cocktail-SPA/README.md

 -As a user, I can like individual cocktails, as well as adding them to "My Favorites."

-When the page first loads, as a user, I can view popular drinks.
+-When the page first loads, as a user, I can view popular drinks.

 Wireframe: